christianblais/searchify/README.md

 -----
 ### Autocomplete search

-Searchify is intented to be used on a per model basis.
+Searchify is intended to be used on a per model basis.
 You type, you choose, you are redirected to the chosen resource show page.
 Calling it on an index page, it infers the model to be searched with the controller name, or the `resource_class` helper, if it exists.
 For example, consider the following line of code on your `/posts` page:

-    <%= autocomplete %>
+    <%= searchify %>

 This will triggers an AJAX call to `/searchify/search/posts.json` page and jQuery will handle the response with its autocomplete widget.

 If you want to specify the collection, i.e. searching for `users` on the `posts` page, just write this:

-    <%= autocomplete :users %>
+    <%= searchify :users %>

-If you don't want to be redirected to the chosen resource page, you can specify the `select_url` option with the special `(id)` value.
+When a selection is made, you are redirected to the chosen resource show page.
+If you want to land on any other member action, the `action` option is for you.

-For example, to land on the edit page, you could write:
+    <%= searchify :action => :edit %>

+If your redirect is more complex, you can always redefine the `select_url` option.
+The `(id)` keyword will be replaced by the id of the selected resource.

-    <%= autocomplete :select_url => "/posts/(id)/edit" %>
+    <%= searchify :select_url => "/more/complex/path/(id)/with/custom/action" %>

 ### In place autocomplete